Mohammed-abdulaziz-eisa/Mohammed-abdulaziz-eisa/README.md

 Computer Science and AI graduate with a passion for all things **Data**
 --------------------------------------------------------------

-* 🌍  I'm based in Poland, wroclaw
+* 🌍  I'm based in Poland, Wrocław
 * ✉️  You can contact me at [mohamed.abdulaziz.eisa@gmail.com](mohamed.abdulaziz.eisa@gmail.com)
 * 🧠  I'm learning Everything about \[ Data Science - Engineering \]